 Best small business accounting software essentials

 Check that your chosen small business accounts software can be adapted to suit your needs.
-Everyone has different requirements and knowing you can tailor your software to suit your needs can prove invaluable.
-It also means you can supplement a basic package if your needs grow over time.
+Everyone has specific requirements that will differ between users, and knowing you can tailor your software to suit your needs will prove invaluable.
+It also means you can supplement a basic package as your needs grow over time.

 How much will it cost?

 Small business accounting software varies in price depending on your needs.
-Don't sign up for something that has way more functionality than you'll ever need as costs can mount up too.
-Equally, pick an accounts package that can be expanded if business starts to boom.
+Resist the temptation to sign up for something that has way more functionality than you'll ever need as costs can mount up too.
+Equally important, don’t saddle yourself with a package that can’t evolve, so pick an accounting package that can be expanded if business starts to boom.

-Knowing your figures are correct and as they should be is vital.
+Knowing your figures are correct, and as they should be is vital.
 Therefore, using a tried and tested accounting software brand is often the way to go for many.
-This route also ensures your software is reasonably future proof and is adapted as legislation changes.
+This route also ensures your software is reasonably future proof and is adaptable as requirements and legislation changes.

-If you're a small business then time is money, so check that your package will give you access to quality technical support.
-Having an expert on hand, either by phone or via email can be a huge help if you run into problems.
-Some support is free, other help is paid for.
+If you're a small business, then you know that time is money, so check that your package will give you access to quality technical support.
+Having an expert on hand, either by phone or via email can be a huge help when you inevitablyif you run into problems.
+Some support is free, while other help is paid for.